I took a trip to Italy in the summers of 2018 and it was an amazing journey.

 Where to Eat:

-La Cantina dei Sapori, Via Fillungo 154
+Via Fillungo 154

 For more options, check out: Cheap Eats in Lucca